Northdesk

 1. A Customer connects Google Calendar

-From the North Deskdashboard, the Customer clicks “Connect Google Calendar.”
-They’re sent to Google’s consent screen, which shows our app name (North Desk) and lists the calendar.events scope.
+From the Northdeskdashboard, the Customer clicks “Connect Google Calendar.”
+They’re sent to Google’s consent screen, which shows our app name (Northdesk) and lists both the calendar.events.freebusy and calendar.events scopes.
 They grant or deny.
 Google redirects them back to our callback URL with a short-lived authorization code.

 2. We exchange the code for tokens